 However, if you’ve taken any time at all to look for food photography props online, you already know just how overwhelming it can be with the literal millions of options and products to choose from.
 Well food bloggers, stress no more, because we’re here to drop some serious truth on you: you really only need a handful of food photography props to capture high-quality photos each and every time.
 Yes – that’s all!
 (In addition to a good camera, of course!)

-So, if you’ve been on the hunt for some new food photography props – this post is for you!
+So, if you’re considering buying food photography props – this post is for you!
 Today, we’re sharing a roundup of trendy, timeless, and durable food photography props, as well as our tips for choosing the right props for your food blog!

 8 Food Photography Props

 Neutral dinnerware is THE essential food photography prop.
 Purchase at least a few sets to ensure you have enough plates, bowls, and mugs for every photoshoot.
 A tonal set in while, tan, or even black will house and frame your food.
 It shouldn’t be too distracting so it keeps your food front and center, but it should definitely have a high-quality look.
 We love this set, because it has a little bit of personality in shape without being distracting or overpowering.
 If your photography style would work better with a set that includes matte plates with a matte finish, we love this one!

-Rustic backdrops like wood charcuterie boards and / or cutting boards make a great backdrop for food photography and are very trendy right now!
+Rustic backdrops like wood charcuterie boards and / or a wooden cutting board make a great backdrop for food photography and are very trendy right now!
 They add texture and pattern to really give your photos depth and they’re the perfect, flat backdrop for all your culinary creations.
 We specifically like these marble and wood boards, because they feature two different textures and colors.
-That small detail makes this prop versatile and elevated!
+That small detail makes this a great prop that is versatile and elevated!

 Using just any old flatware probably won’t give you the personality and aesthetic you’re looking for.
 For your photo props, opt for unusual and unique flatware with high design to give your images subtle depth and visual interest.
 Remember, though, we want it to be interesting, but not distracting!

 A prop collection must include at least one photography backdrop.
 Layering is a huge part of attractive photo staging, and to layer you first need a great base!
 Choose something simple like wood grain, tile, marble, or this textured concrete.
 Those basic designs will give you the best bang for your buck, won’t reflect light that ruins your photos, and provide endless aesthetic opportunities.

 Creative props add so much flavor to your food photos.
 Depending on your style, vintage tea towels, glassware, utensils, and other kitchenware could create the perfect rustic or eclectic vibe.
 It all depends on your brand aesthetic!
 You might get lucky and find some great pieces at nearby antique stores, or you can save time and grab some amazing pieces online.
 We chose these mid-century colored glasses (stand included) that would be oh-so cute for displaying desserts, dips, and even recipe ingredients.

 Stoneware, utensils, and other serving items have hard, shiny, and reflective textures.
 To balance it all out and achieve maximum aesthetic appeal, you need something to soften it all up.
 Napkins, tablecloths, and tea towels are useful props to add to your collection for this reason.
 Layer them under plates, roll and fold them into cute designs, or give them a tossed, haphazard look.
 It’s all about composition!